sharrondenice/dauntless-properties/README.md

 * LIVE demo can be found at [https://app.letaprodoit.com/dauntless](https://app.letaprodoit.com/dauntless)
 * API Code documentation can be found at [https://api.letaprodoit.com/dauntless/docs](https://api.letaprodoit.com/dauntless/docs)

+### To Build The Project From Scratch

+* Open a command prompt or user your IDE to run the command `npm install`.
+This will install all the required node_modules for debugging.
+* Next change directory to `http` and run the command `composer update` This will install the required modules for the API
+* Run `gulp build` to build the current workspace.
+All files will be outputted to the `www` directory.
+* If you wish to run the API on localhost
+** Update `www_stage/src/assets/env.js` to include `http://localhost:3000` as the API url ** Inside the `http` directory run `php -S localhost:3000` (Ensure your php webserver is still running at `http://localhost:2000`)
+* Navigate to to `http://localhost:2000` to begin

 ## KNOWN BUGS